Vernon, British Columbia: Sports and recreation

 Cougar Canyon is near Vernon, with both a popular rock climbing site and an ecological preserve.
 Another place for cliff jumpers and campers is Ellison Provincial Park, located about 15–20 minutes out of South Vernon.

-The city is home to the Atlantis Waterslides.
+The city is home to Splashdown Vernon.

 Vernon has also seen success in junior hockey.
-The Vernon Vipers (former the Vernon Lakers) are one of the most decorated junior teams in Canadian history having won the Royal Bank Cup (formerly the Centennial Cup) six times, with four of those wins in the 1990s.
+The Vernon Vipers (formerly the Vernon Lakers) are one of the most decorated junior teams in Canadian history having won the Royal Bank Cup (formerly the Centennial Cup) six times, with four of those wins in the 1990s.
 They won while hosting the tournament in 1990, repeated in 1991, again in 1996, in 1999 and most recently won back-to-back championships in 2009 and 2010; giving arguably the most dominant performance of any franchise in a single decade since the introduction of the Centennial Cup in 1971.
 To date, the Vernon Vipers have won 4 Royal Bank Cups, 2 Centennial Cups, 4 Abbott Cups, 5 Doyle Cups, 8 Mowat Cups and 9 League Titles.

 The Vernon Tigers Junior B Lacrosse Club was established in 2000, coinciding with the inception of the Thompson Okanagan Junior Lacrosse League.
 Since that time, they have won three league titles and two provincial silver medals.

 Governance

+Vernon is in the Vernon-Lumby provincial electoral district and the Vernon—Lake Country—Monashee national electoral district.

-In 2019 Vernon city council decided to install free-standing toilets, which can be "used by all community members", with specific design features to prevent it being used inappropriately.
+In 2019 Vernon city council decided to install free-standing toilets, which can be "used by all community members," with specific design features to prevent it being used inappropriately.

-Council had originally considered purchasing a pair of "Portland loos", for $275,000.
+Council had originally considered purchasing a pair of "Portland loos," for $275,000.
 That design that had been installed in dozens of cities, but, due to the long waiting list, Vernon decided to commission a similar facility from local suppliers.

 The local design was installed on time, and at a lower cost than that projected for the Portland Loo.
 However, it needed a bit of work, as it did not function on opening day.
 Like the Portland Loo, the toilet designed for Vernon is built from stainless steel and is painted with special paint designed to counter graffiti.
 Like the Portland Loo there is no washbasin inside, only a toilet, and a dispenser for waterless hand cleanser.
 Slats allow police enough visual access to confirm there is only one occupant.

 Requests for new toilets were first brought to council by the Activate Safety Task Force, in 2018.
 Initially Vernon planned to leave the facility open 24 hours a day, as is done with almost every city that has installed a Portland Loo, but, in the end, Council decided the facility will only be open from 7am to 9pm.

 If the new facility proves satisfactory, toilets like it will replace the public toilets near the city's bus station.